* Better-than-expected German PMI survey helps euro

 In any case, U.S. Treasury yields rose.
 Two-year yields hit a two-week high just shy of 0.5 percent.

-That underpinned the dollar, which touched its highest in over four months at 103.965, not far from the April peak of 104.13.
+That underpinned the dollar, which touched its highest in over four months against the yen at 103.965, not far from the April peak of 104.13.
 A break there could see the market aim for the 2014 high of 105.45 set in January.

 Despite overall dollar bullishness, the greenback underperformed the Norwegian crown.
 Norway's crown rose to a two-month high of 8.1565 crowns per euro on solid volumes and analysts said more gains are likely in store.